Windows Defender Advanced Threat Protection Demo and Walkthrough

 Windows defender security center can be found at securitycenter.windows.com.
 You must have a Microsoft E5 license to use it.
 Many of the features in this demo and guide are only available if you have the preview features setting enabled in the ATP Advanced Features Settings.

-Secure score has come a long way from it’s humble starts as a quick view of your Office 365 security posture, and it keeps showing up in great new places.
+Secure score has come a long way from its humble start as a quick view of your Office 365 security posture, and it keeps showing up in great new places.
 From the dashboards menu at SecurityCenter.Windows.com you can see your Secure Score for both you Office 365 tenant as well as the score for all of your windows machines.
-To the right hand side is a short list of top recommendations that will have the most impact on your environment.
+To the right-hand side is a short list of top recommendations that will have the most impact on your environment.

 There are over 900 policies monitored including things like BitLocker status, missing security updates, antivirus configuration, and attack surface reduction.
-Within each improvement opportunity are suggestions on how to improve that particular issue, and clicking on the number of mis-configured machines takes you right to a list of devices that need your attention.
+Within each improvement, opportunity is suggestions on how to improve that particular issue, and clicking on the number of misconfigured machines takes you right to a list of devices that need your attention.
 From the machines list, you can export a list to notify responsible teams.